 I read the audio version of this book and have listened to it probably close to 10 times since I found out about it close to 10 years ago.
-Is a quick listen so i’m assuming also a quick read.
+It is a quick listen so I’m assuming also a quick read.
 The book helps us put life in general and current life situations into perspective.
 It teaches us exactly HOW we can improve our present lives by changing the way we look at it and the perspective we have towards it.
 One of my favorite things about this book (similar to the others) is that it goes beyond ‘general’ advice and provides us with practical steps of how to put the theories mentioned in the book into action.

 Internationally Famous // Honorable mentions …